-Obviously not everyone wants to be a goat herder, and there are many who want as much tourism as they can get.
-But my point is, this kind of small scale tourism arrangement was, I think, on a sustainable level.
+Obviously, not everyone wants to be a goat herder, and there are many who want as much tourism as they can get.
+But this kind of small-scale tourism arrangement was, I think, on a sustainable level.

 But can you maintain the same experience once a place gets popular?

 Translate that shepherd experience to Peru and within a month there would be a group or two a day camping outside their door, and then another agency would come along and offer to pay for exclusive rights to camp outside their door.
 Soon another shepherd would build a restaurant next door.

 Very soon that lifestyle they led would be changed forever.
 That beautiful spot they lived in would be scarred forever.
 And that experience that we so enjoyed, would no longer exist.